geerlingguy/ansible-role-memcached/README.md

     memcached_log_verbosity: ""

 Normally memcached does not log anything.
 Change to "-v" to enable logging or to "-vv" for debug logging.

+## Optional
+- run_mode: One of Deploy, Stop, Install, Start, or Use.
+The default is Deploy which will do Install, Configure, then Start.

 ## Dependencies